-- Add a Report Footer section to the report, select all the cells in the Report Footer and click the merge cell button (□). - Select the merged cell and click the Insert Chart icon (14). - In the Type tab: - Set the type, size and color.
+- Add a Report Footer section to the report.
+Select all the cells in the Report Footer and click the Merge Cells button (□). - Select the merged cell and click the Insert Chart button (\square). - In the Appearance tab: - Click on the Bar Chart menu and select the Bar Chart option. - Check the "Use 3D Style" box. - Choose a size and color scheme.